sweattep/modern_quotes/README.md

 >listen carefully to country people's sayings

 >Now, a supplement has to be proven dangerous -- in other words, people have to get sick or die -- before it can be banned.

+>sources close to Ricky Rubio tell me that Mundo Deportivo is lying.
+But still, my source is not as reliable as yours